greatseth/mediainfo/README.md

     info = Mediainfo.new "/path/to/file"

 That will issue the system call to `mediainfo` and parse the output.

+Or, you may simply load the Media Info into a MediaInfo object using .new:

+    media_info = ssh.exec!('mediainfo filename.mpg')
+    info = Mediainfo.new(media_info)

-You can specify an alternate path if necessary:
+You can specify an alternate path:

     Mediainfo.path = "/opt/local/bin/mediainfo"

-Or, you may even pass the Media Info directly into .new, skipping the system call:

-    media_info = ssh.exec!("mediainfo filename.mpg")
-    Mediainfo.new(media_info)

-Once you have an info object, you can start inspecting streams and general metadata.
+Once you have an Mediainfo object, you can start inspecting streams and general metadata.

     info.streams.count # 2
     info.audio?        # true